cschorn01/2.4GHz_Lora_for_rp2040_with_FreeRTOS/README.md

 In this project there are three tasks, and main():
 1. `vSimpleLEDTask` is to show the structure of a task with *setup* above an infinite loop, and the blinking of the onboard pico LED to action in the infinite loop.
 2. `vUsbIOTask` takes input from a serial monitor over usb.
 An unsigned 8 bit pointer array is used as a dynamic ascii character array for a 'string', which is NULL terminated.
 The address of the pointer array is then sent to `vSx1280Task` to send over LoRa.
-3. `vSx1280Task` receives the pointer array from `vUsbIOTask` through a *Task Notification* and reassign the pointer to a task local pointer array.
-This is done because there are functions called which delay `vSx1280Task` and would allow `vUsbIOTask` to overwrite the *Task Notification* pointer array.
+3. `vSx1280Task` receives the address of the pointer array from `vUsbIOTask` through a *Task Notification* and reassigns the address to a task local pointer.
+This is done because there are functions called which delay `vSx1280Task` and would allow `vUsbIOTask` to overwrite the address passed by *Task Notifications*.
 Once the data is task local `vSx1280Task` will perform a Tx operation, followed by an Rx operation.
 Both operations are done by using the `sx1280Setup`, `sx1280Tx`, and `sx1280Rx` functions, also in `main.c`.

 ## File Structure